If I could live in the Consumer Value Store, I would. For

 romantic night afterschool ““ yes, I am assuming all the teachers were in fruitful,

-and not single, TV-dinner-eating-older-versions-of-me ““ that made
+monogamous relationships and not single, TV-dinner-eating-older-versions-of-me ““ that made

 them so invested in celebrating with their students (“T-minus ten hours until

-my husband, candlelit dinner, and sex,” they thought as they watched our grubby
+my husband, candlelit dinner, and sex,” they thought as they watched our grubby

 little hands exchange cards).
 Or I guess if they were single, TV-dinner-eating-older-versions-of-me,